Rogue (Marvel Comics): Early life

 Her parents, Owen and Priscilla, were married early in their relationship and lived in a back-to-nature hippie commune in Caldecott County, Mississippi.
 Born as Anna Marie, she enjoyed the attentions of her Aunt Carrie, on her mother's side.
 Anna Marie was raised speaking colloquial English and French, common to the Mississippi bayou area.
 The commune's failed attempt to use Native American mysticism to reach the "Far Banks" results in Priscilla's disappearance.
-Carrie takes over Anna's care, and in her grief at the loss of her sister, is a strict and authoritarian guardian.
+Carrie takes over Anna's care, and in her grief at the loss of her sister, becomes a strict and authoritarian guardian.
 Anna Marie was a rebellious child and, at some point, the exact event or reasons still unclear, she ran away from home as a young teenager.

 At some point, Rogue grows close to a boy named Cody Robbins.
 During their flirtation, Cody impulsively kisses her, at which point her latent mutant power to absorb the life energy and psyche of others with skin-to-skin contact emerges.
 Rogue is traumatized by the experience, and Cody is left in a permanent coma.
 Hence, Rogue wears body-concealing clothing that eliminates the possibility of accidental skin contact.
-She wishes she "did not have to cover up so much around folks" to protect them from her.
-She thinks her power is a curse.
+She wishes she "did not have to cover up so much around folks" to protect them from her, and starts to think of her powers as a "curse".

 Not long after, she is approached by Mystique, who seeks her out on the advice of her precognitive partner Destiny.
-Mystique ultimately takes Rogue in as a daughter.
-In time, however, Mystique turns Rogue's loneliness, envy, bitterness, and despair into anger, thus recruiting her into the Brotherhood of Mutants.
+Mystique ultimately takes Rogue in and raises her as a daughter.
+Her role as a mother figure allows Mystique to gradually twist Rogue's loneliness, envy, bitterness, and despair into anger and hatred, before recruiting her into the Brotherhood of Mutants.